DON’T SETTLE FOR WHAT THE INSURANCE COMPANIES OFFER YOU.

 - Lung damage and inhalation injuries due to asbestos, silica, and other substances

 - Injuries due to violence (from humans and animals)

 What Should You Do if You’re Injured on the Job?

-Your employer is responsible for your medical bills, wage losses, and other expenses, but it’s up to you to initiate your claim.
+Your employer is responsible for your medical bills, lost wages, and other expenses, but it’s up to you to initiate your work injury claim.
 You must report it to your employer.
 Usually, your company human resources representative or claim administrator submits an employer’s report to the appropriate carrier.

-- When you sustain an injury, report it to your employer as quickly as possible.
+- Report it to your employer as quickly as possible

-- Ask any questions you have about their claim process and find out what you need to do.
+- Ask any questions about their claim process and determine what you need to do

-- Speak with an experienced employee injury lawyer who can advise you of best practices and ensure that your rights are protected.
+- Speak with an experienced employee injury lawyer who can advise you on best practices and ensure that your rights are protected

 - Dental expenses

 - Mileage benefits for medical travel